 Modern Slavery and Human Trafficking Statement

-John Pointon & Sons is the largest independent animal by-product and pet food ingredient supplier in the UK.
-From inception through to today, we are a family owned business which has been providing a first-class service for over 40 years.
+Advanced Proteins is the largest animal by-product and pet food ingredient supplier in the UK.
+From inception through to today, we have been providing a first-class service for over 40 years.
 We offer sanitary collection services to a range of customers including butchers, slaughterhouses, supermarkets and food processors.
 Since our humble beginnings, we’ve been reclaiming animal by-products from the meat processing industry such as bones, fats, offal, blood & feathers and rendering them to produce high-quality fats/oils, processed animal proteins and biomass fuels.

 In addition to this policy we also operate a number of other internal policies to ensure that we are conducting business in an ethical and transparent manner, including but not limited to: